webplatform/docs/guides/html_text/index.md

 <syntaxhighlight lang="html5"><p><time datetime="21:00">9pm</time>.</p></syntaxhighlight>

-Although note that you can't currently specify a non-specific date, such as "August 2011" or "2011" - this is a bit limiting for say, museum web sites.
+Although note that you cannot currently specify a non-specific date, such as "August 2011" or "2011" - this is a bit limiting for say, museum web sites.

 You can also add a number of seconds (after another colon), milliseconds (after a period) and a time zone offset (after a dash) after the time value.
 Check out the following: